matthew-brett/rmdex/README.rst

 The main things this library can do are:

-* generate an exercise notebook from a solution notebook, given some markup in the comments of the solution notebook, and
+* generate an exercise notebook and a solution notebook from a template notebook, given some markup in the comments of the template notebook, and
 * check mark totals specified in the comments, to make sure they add up correctly.